Virtual Health Training

 2. Adverse events, incidents, errors and near misses in care settings

-3. How to recognise, report, and respond to adverse events, incidents, errors and near misses.
+3. Recognising, reporting, and responding to adverse events, incidents, errors and near misses.

 4. A carer's role in recognising and responding to adverse events, incidents, errors and near misses.